-If you are dealing with headaches and migraines on a level that your everyday tasks are suffering, stop ignoring them and visit Catalyst Medical Group.
+If you are dealing with headaches and migraines to a level that your everyday tasks are suffering, stop ignoring them and visit Catalyst Medical Group.
 Our physicians can help you get rid of your heartache, so you can enjoy your life without suffering.
-For more information, please call us or book an appointment online.
-We are conveniently located at 5215 S McColl Rd Edinburg, TX 78539.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Edinburg TX, and Mission TX.

 Table of Contents:

 Migraines and headaches can sour any good day, as they can make it difficult to focus on anything else.
 While most headaches come and go without incident, frequent and recurring headaches and migraines can have a significant impact on your quality of life.
 With that in mind, if you are concerned about headaches or migraines, we would be pleased to evaluate your symptoms and provide treatment to you at Catalyst Medical Group!

 Just as there are several different types of headaches, there is also a wide variety of causes for each type of headache.
 There are over 150 types of headaches; however, there are only three major types of headaches, which are also known as primary headaches.
 With that in mind, the causes of each of the three types of primary headaches are as follows:

 – Cluster headaches: the causes of cluster headaches are relatively unknown, as it is not associated with any known triggers.
 However, alcohol use can increase the intensity of cluster headaches, and some medications may trigger cluster headaches.

 – Migraine headaches: while the precise cause of migraines is unclear, there are several known triggers of migraine headaches, including changes in sleep pattern, daily use of pain-relief medication, dehydration, emotional stress, exposure to smoke or strong scents, excessive caffeine intake, flashing or fluorescent lights, hormonal changes, overexertion, and sensitivity to various chemicals or preservatives in food.